 Dave may not seem as fiery (which I prefer to describe as passionate) dedicated and determined in the protection of the democratic principles embedded in our Constitution as I am.
 However, let me assure readers he is.
 He just does not feel as comfortable publicly expressing himself as I do.

 Dave and I arrived in Canada in 1971 completely oblivious of its dark history in terms of internments and seizure of property by the Canadian government.
-It was last year when researching the issues covered in this book that we learnt thirty-three years ago Prime Minister Mulroney publicly acknowledged Canadian government wrong doing from the distant past.
-After addressing the wrong doing associated with Japanese Canadians, he made what we believe was a sincere promise to the people of Canada
+It was last year when researching the issues covered in this book that we learnt thirty-three years ago Prime Minister Mulroney publicly acknowledged Canadian government wrong doing in this regard.
+After addressing the issues he gave what we believe was a sincere promise to the people of Canada

 “……and our solemn commitment and undertaking to Canadians of every origin that such violations will never again in this country be countenanced or repeated.”